-- Will need to replace volume and provide additional treatment as need to existing stormwater pond that may be impacted. - Replace treatment function of existing ditches to be filled. - Presumptive Water Quality Treatment for Alterations to Existing Public Roadway Projects: - -Refer to Section 4.5 A.H.V.II for Alterations to Existing Public Roadway Projects. - -Refer to Sections 4.8, 4.8.1 and 4.8.2 A.H.V.II for Compensating Stormwater Treatment, Overtreatment, and Offsite Compensation. - -All co-mingled existing & new impervious that is proposed to be connected to a treatment pond will require treatment for an area equal to the co-mingled existing & new impervious (times 1⁄2" for dry treatment or 1" for wet treatment).
-This applies whether or not equivalent treatment concepts are used. - -However, if equivalent treatment concepts are used it is possible to strategically locate the pond(s) so that the minimum treatment requirement may be for an area equivalent to the new impervious area only.
+- Will need to replace volume and provide additional treatment as need to existing stormwater pond that may be impacted. - Replace treatment function of existing ditches to be filled.

+Presumptive Water Quality Treatment for Alterations to Existing Public Roadway Projects: -Refer to Section 4.5 A.H.V.II for Alterations to Existing Public Roadway Projects.
+Pefer to Sections 4.8.4.8.1 and 4.8.2 A.H.V.II for Componenting Stormwater Treatment, Overtree

+-Refer to Sections 4.8, 4.8.1 and 4.8.2 A.H.V.II for Compensating Stormwater Treatment, Overtreatment, and Offsite Compensation.

+-All co-mingled existing & new impervious that is proposed to be connected to a treatment pond will require treatment for an area equal to the co-mingled existing & new impervious (times $\frac{1}{2}$ " for dry treatment or 1" for wet treatment).
+This applies whether or not equivalent treatment concepts are used.

+-However, if equivalent treatment concepts are used it is possible to strategically locate the pond(s) so that the minimum treatment requirement may be for an area equivalent to the new impervious area only.
 That is, co-mingled existing & new impervious that is not connected to a treatment pond may bypass treatment (as per Section 4.5(2), A.H.V.II); if the 'total impervious area' that is connected to the treatment pond(s) is at least equivalent to the area of new impervious only.
 The 'total impervious area' that is connected to the pond(s) may be composed of co-mingled existing & new impervious.

-- -Offsite impervious not required to be treated; but may be useful to be treated when using equivalent treatment concepts. - -Existing treatment capacity displaced by any road project will require additional compensating volume.
-Refer to Subsection 4.5(c), A.H.V.II. - Will acknowledge compensatory treatment to offset pollutant loads associated with portions of the project area that cannot be physically treated. - Army Corps criteria. - Net improvement - -Refer to rule 62-330.301(2), F.A.C. - -WBID 1443E not meeting standards for Dissolved Oxygen.
-Please verify accuracy of WBID boundaries and status of impairment. - --The application must demonstrate a net improvement for nutrients.
+-Offsite impervious not required to be treated; but may be useful to be treated when using equivalent treatment concepts.

+-Existing treatment capacity displaced by any road project will require additional compensating volume.
+Refer to Subsection 4.5(c), A.H.V.II.

+- Will acknowledge compensatory treatment to offset pollutant loads associated with portions of the project area that cannot be physically treated.

+- Army Corps criteria.

+- Net improvement

+- -Refer to rule 62-330.301(2), F.A.C.

+-WBID 1443E not meeting standards for Dissolved Oxygen.
+Please verify accuracy of WBID boundaries and status of impairment.

+--The application must demonstrate a net improvement for nutrients.
 Applicant may demonstrate a net improvement for the parameters of concern by performing a pre/post pollutant loading analysis based on existing land use and the proposed land use.
 Refer to ERP Applicant's Handbook Vol. II Subsection 4.1(g). -Effluent filtration is known to be ineffective for treating nutrient related impairments, unless special nutrient adsorption media provided.
 However, please note special nutrient adsorption media has extremely low conductivity values compared to typical sand type effluent filtration filter media.
 Note: if treatment volume required for net improvement is less than the treatment volume required for 'presumptive' treatment, then use of effluent filtration is ok.